 12.5 Where a Pair has or Pairs have been split in conformity with these rules the hands so formed shall be completed under the terms of section 13, subject to the rules contained in this section.
-Subject to rule 12.6, wagers made on the hands shall win, lose or constitute a stand off in accordance with subparagraphs (a) to (g) of rule 5.1, and shall be paid at odds of 1 to 1 if they win.
+Subject to rule 12.6, wagers made on the hands shall win, lose or constitute a Stand Off in accordance with subparagraphs (a) to (g) of rule 5.1, and shall be paid at odds of 1 to 1 if they win.

-12.6 If the dealer obtains Blackjack after a player has split Pairs, the dealer shall collect only the amount of the player’s original wager but not the additional amount or amounts wagered in splitting Pairs.
+12.6 Subject to rule 12.9, if the Dealer obtains Blackjack after a player has split Pairs, the Dealer shall collect only the amount of the player’s original wager but not the additional amount or amounts wagered in splitting Pairs.

+12.7 Subject to clause 12.10, the Casino Operator may elect to restrict players at a table from splitting:

+Pairs; and/or

+Pairs of aces

+12.8 Subject to clause 12.10, the Casino Operator may elect to restrict players at a table from splitting Pairs more than once and therefore only form a maximum of 2 hands per Box in any one Round.

+12.9 Subject to clause 12.10, the Casino Operator may elect that if the Dealer obtains Blackjack after a player has split Pairs, the Dealer shall collect both the amount of the player’s original wager plus the additional amount wagered in splitting Pairs.

+12.10 Where the Casino Operator elects to modify the splitting Pair option pursuant to rules 12.7, 12.8and/or 12.9, a notification clearly indicating the modifications imposed must be clearly displayed at the table at all times while the modification(s) is in effect, from the beginning of the Round at which it took effect until such time as the rule modification(s) ceases to apply.

 13.0 Drawing of Additional Cards

 13.1 A player may elect to draw additional cards whenever the point total of his/her hand is less than 21, except that: